 Campus Ministry offers a variety of Ven a Ver immersion trips that allows students to explore a variety of hands-on service and social advocacy opportunities.
-The Community Service Office offers additional opportunities for students to engage in community outreach.
+The Community Service Office offers additional opportunities for students to engage in community outreach to include grade specific service immersions such as Frosh day of Service and Junior Immersion.